+The Panama canal was an idea that took a long time to come to fruition.
 The idea of creating a water passage between the Pacific Ocean and the Caribbean Sea was first considered as far back as the early 1500’s.
 Charles 1st of Spain wanted a faster and safer route from the west coast of South America to Spain and he commissioned a survey of a possible route.
 They did not proceed further as the technology for such a great undertaking was not available at the time.

 The French were the next to try.
 In 1877 they proposed a number of different plans.
 One was a sea level canal with a 7.7Km tunnel to get through the continental divide at Culebra.
 This attempt failed due to Malaria, Yellow Fever and lack of funds.

 Another French plan was to create an artificial lake and install locks at each end.
-This plan closely followed both the Spanish plan and the existing canal.
+This plan closely followed both the Spanish plan and the existing Panama canal.
 They never progressed with this plan.

 The next attempt was by the Americans.
 Panama got independence from Colombia on 3rd November 1903 and in May 1904 work was started on building the canal.
 Many workers from the Caribbean made good wages working on the canal and the largest number from a single country were from Barbados.
 The Panama money provided a welcome relief for the under privileged in the Caribbean.